 Our service area is Chico and within 20 miles of Chico.
 If you live outside of our service area, we will do our best to find an organization in your area that can help you.

-If you have a pet cat (or dog!) and need financial help with getting your animal spayed or neutered, please call the P-SNAP helpline at 530-895-1971.
+If you have a companion cat (or dog!) and need financial help with getting your animal spayed or neutered, please call the P-SNAP helpline at 530-895-1791.
 You will get an answering machine, but leave a message and one of our volunteers will call you back.

 Please speak slowly and clearly when leaving a message.
 If you don't get a call back within 2 days, please call again in case the volunteer had trouble understanding your phone number.